-A perfect solution is a balancing act between data and discernment that Marcus, which we are going to look into below.
+A perfect solution is a balancing act between data and discernment, which we are going to look into below.
 But first, we’ll explore the reasons why HR departments need to embrace the change and how it can be beneficial both for HR and humans.

 The changing workplace